Sanketkshirsagar05/SQL-Server-BikeStore-Sales-Inventory-Management-System/README.md

 # SQL Server BikeStore Sales & Inventory Management System

 ## 📌 Project Overview
-This project is a **SQL Server-based database system** designed to manage and analyze sales, customers, products, staff, and inventory for a retail company (BikeStore).
+This project is a **SQL Server-based database system** that simulates a real-world retail company (BikeStore).
-It includes **schemas, tables, relationships, queries, views, and stored procedures** to simulate a real-world company database environment.

-The database supports:
-- Managing customers, staff, stores, products, brands, and categories
-- Handling sales orders and order items
-- Tracking stock levels across stores
-- Performing sales analysis through views and stored procedures
+It is designed to handle **sales, customers, staff, products, inventory, and order management** while also supporting **business insights** through views and stored procedures.

 ---

 ## 🏗️ Database Schema
-The database is divided into **two schemas**:
+The database is divided into **two schemas** for better organization:

 - **Production Schema**
   - Categories